 The FAO and other bodies launched the International Plan of Action for Sharks in 1999 (IPOA-Sharks), in order to manage shark fisheries and improve conservation of threatened species.
 The International Union for the Conservation of Nature (IUCN) also launched a specialist group for sharks.
-Many shark species are categorised as 'endangered' by the IUCN and therefore, their international trade has been limited by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Many shark species are categorised as Endangered' by the IUCN and therefore, their international trade has been limited by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 But many different measures must be administered in cohort in order to bolster shark populations and these strategies must be implemented internationally.
 Catch limits must be set for especially threatened sharks, including localised spatial / temporal fisheries closures if populations are decimated in certain locations.
 Landings must be accurately reported and strictly limited based upon scientific advice.
 Illegal fishing must be policed and punishable by law, and illegal import / export of shark products must be more efficiently controlled.
 It will also be important to protect critical areas of habitat; creating shark sanctuaries and marine protected areas (MPAs), where shark fishing is completely banned.

-All this will undoubtedly be very costly and involve an enormous amount of work, but we can achieve these goals if there is enough public pressure to drive government action.
+Making all the nessary change will undoubtedly be very costly and involve an enormous amount of work, but we can achieve these goals if there is enough public pressure to drive government action.
 Therefore, that is why I believe that whilst all the aforementioned measures will be vital, in my opinion, the most important measure is improving education.
 It is vital that everybody understands the realty of shark declines and actively supports shark conservation.
 In several countries, public pressure has directly lead to finning bans!
 If we all come together and demand the protection of sharks, we can have a very real impact!

 So share this blog with your friends, especially those who maybe don't understand or care about shark declines, and tell everyone you know why they should feel passionately about conservation!

-You can also get directly involved by:
+You can get directly involved by: